and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 This is it, just add a d like… done… now guess what we’ll call that form from now on?
-Exactly… the d-form because the verb gets deformed …. hahaha… seriously though.
-By the way… this d-form seems to corresponds to the English -ing… but be careful there… this is really only to an extend.
-And another by the way… there is also a party-something using the ge-form.
+Exactly… the d-form because the verb gets deformed …. hahaha… seriously, though.
+By the way… this d-form seems to corresponds to the English -ing… but be careful there… this is really only to an extent.
+And another thing, by the way… there is also a party-something using the ge-form.
 But that is somewhat more complicated … of course… so we’ll deal with that in part 2.
 For now, let’s do some more examples with our nice little system …

 - Der Hund, der bellt, nervt.

 - The dog that barks sucks.

 - The barking dog sucks.

 - Ich mag keinen Käse, der nach Füßen riecht.

 - Ich mag keinen nach Füßen riechenden Käse.